 the latter part of the class.
 To get things started, please send

-me an article that you would like to study in class.
+me a journal article that you would like to study in class.
 The

-article should relate to the environment and/or environmentalism, and
+article should relate to molecules and organisms (genes, cells,

-appropriateness of your choice, please ask Stuart or Elizabeth.
+appropriateness of your choice, please ask Stuart or Ian.